 AI and ML technologies have enabled military with such precision and accuracy that future wars will be called “Hyperwar”— where thousands of AI-guided robotic weapons systems might fight each other at lightning speed exceeding the ability of human commanders to follow the course of a battle.
-The technology is so lethal that a common home drone can be transformed into military grade sniper.
+The technology is so lethal that a common home drone technology can be transformed into military grade sniper.

 In 2018, several researchers signed a pledge not to work on machines or technology which can attack without human supervision.
 Several projects which seemed unethical and lethal were boycotted by the employees themselves.

 The application of AI and ML in defense is seeing rapid advancements

 Military surveillance drones

 Remote-controlled Drones carry out tasks like inspecting a terrain, flying an unmanned aerial vehicle.
 Military units are employing drones to:

 • Channel a remote audio and video communication to ground troops and military bases.